konsloiz/datetime/README.md

 ## Future improvements

 To completely automate this process, I would consider setting up a GitHub action.
+Usually infrastructure and deployment are happening as seperate steps.
+So a GitHub action scenario could include the following actions in an already created infra:

+The source code in the master branch is updated -> The docker image gets build and pushed to Docker Hub -> The application deployment is updated it with the new version.